 Have you found any other uses for Campden tablets when you’re homebrewing?

 David Ackley is a beer writer, homebrewer, and self-described “craft beer crusader.”
-He holds a General Certificate in Brewing from the Institute of Brewing and Distilling and is founder of the Local Beer Blog.
+He holds a General Certificate in Brewing from the Institute of Brewing and Distilling and is the founder of the Local Beer Blog.